Terasology/GooeyDefence/README.md

 #### Enemies
 In order to spawn in some enemies just interact with the world again.
-This can be via the `E` key or by using an item you are holding with `right click`.
-This does include placing blocks, so do with that as you will.
+This can be done by interacting with a shrine block with `E` key or by using an item you are holding with `right click`. ~~This does include placing blocks, so do with that as you will~~.

 There are three enemy types at the moment, `BasicEnemy`, `FastEnemy` and `StrongEnemy`.
 However in order to spawn in different types you will need to edit the `EnemyManager#spawnEnemy()` method.
 Simply change the prefab referenced to one of the other types and recompile.

 When an enemy reaches the shrine, it will be destroyed and make the shrine flash red briefly.
-The game will not end, so don't worry about having your testing constantly interrupted.
+The game will not end for the release, but the game will end for the master branch.
+The restart button is there to help, so don't worry about having your testing constantly interrupted.

 #### Towers
 The last bit of information you need at the moment is the towers.
 These are the multiblock structures that will attack the enemies and damage them, with the enemies eventually dying if they reach zero health.